patherlkd/easy-pair-table-lammps/README.md

 * For the make_many_pairstyle_pair_rep_coh_smooth_linear_MPI.py example you need mpi4py https://mpi4py.readthedocs.io/en/stable/

 ### LAMMPS
-You need a lammps executable (you can specify this in the code)
+You need a lammps executable (you can specify the exact path to this in your make_pairstyle.py code (see the other make<...>.py examples)).

 ## Main steps